 Pudding Stone is a common sedimentary rock that is Jasper and Quartz.

-The stone was named by English settlers in the South Dakota area, about 1840, because it looked like their boiled suet pudding with cherries and currants.
+The stone was named by English settlers in the South Dakota area about 1840 because it looked like their boiled suet pudding with cherries and currants.

-A conglomerate is composed of water-worn stones cemented together by finer mineral pebbles or river gravel that have been its deposit.
+A conglomerate is composed of water-worn stones cemented together by fine mineral pebbles or river gravel that have been its deposit.

 It strengthens the immune system, and promotes body balance, smooths any pain or disorder.